You can go on many great day trips from Cagliari.

 If you’d like to join a guided tour, this Archaeological tour of Nora from Cagliari is a good option.

-GOOD TO KNOW: Another beautiful archeological site that can be easily reached on day trips from Cagliari is Tharros, located in the Sinis Peninsula at about one and a half hour drive from Cagliari.
+Another beautiful archeological site that can be easily reached on day trips from Cagliari is Tharros, in the Sinis Peninsula about 1.5 hour drive from Cagliari.
 This is a city that was founded by the Phoenicians between the end of the 8th and the beginning of the 7th century BC, but there is proof of the presence of people from the Nuragic period.
 The city was later on conquered by the Punic and finally by the Romans.

 Make sure to read my posts A Quick Guide To Tharros Archeological Site, A Quick Guide To Nora, Sardinia and The Most Interesting Archeological Sites In Sardinia.